michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-06-virtual-company.md

 ## The Big Idea

-Imagine this: Your students don't just read case studies about HR challenges—they actually work as HR professionals in a simulated company where they interact with AI-powered employees, managers, and stakeholders over weeks or even an entire semester.
+Imagine this: Your students don't just read case studies about HR challenges,they actually work as HR professionals in a simulated company where they interact with AI-powered employees, managers, and stakeholders over weeks or even an entire semester.

 They receive complaints, conduct investigations, negotiate with union representatives, handle performance issues, and make strategic recommendations.
 Each interaction builds on previous ones.
 The "employees" remember past conversations.
 The company has policies, culture, and ongoing challenges.

-**This is the virtual company simulation—the most ambitious application of AI in HR education.**
+**This is the virtual company simulation,the most ambitious application of AI in HR education.**

 It's more complex than a single conversation simulation, but it's increasingly feasible with current AI technology.
 This chapter will show you how to build toward this vision progressively, starting simple and adding layers of complexity.